 The ship cut along by wide

-Sikiley [Sicily], where we were proud.
+Sikiley [Sicily], where

 The boat merrily glided